yetanotherchris/yetanotherchris.dev/_posts/2016-04-23-podcast-of-the-week.md

 ---
 My podcast recommendation for this week comes from Sam Harris's discussion with David Chalmers about consciousness.

-The 2nd half gets a little bit waffly when discussing the future of AI - coming from current fears that [Nick Bostrom's Superintelligence](https://www.amazon.co.uk/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/0198739834/ref=sr_1_1?ie=UTF8&qid=1461431284&sr=8-1&keywords=Superintelligence) started years, but the first half covers conciousness really well.
+The 2nd half gets a little bit waffly when discussing the future of AI - coming from current fears that [Nick Bostrom's Superintelligence](https://www.amazon.co.uk/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/0198739834/ref=sr_1_1?ie=UTF8&qid=1461431284&sr=8-1&keywords=Superintelligence) started last year, but the first half covers conciousness really well.

 In particular: